Prismahat/hextity/README.md

 I didn't write this thinkig about publishing, so I threw a bunch of tabs here and there just for me to understand what I was writing.
 I'll wrap everything with a big _preformated_ markdown for now, just in case someone stumbles upon this, otherwise it looks like scheiße.

+> I'd charge you just a few hundred dollars but I'll have to use hæxes to account for taxes...! ð_ð

 ```
 $f,edc,ba9.9a_b MXN
 Foxollón Echientos Deltenta Charlil Bravientos Alphenta Nueve pesos